skip to main content

 Decisions into which market a grower should sell his crop are complex and generally determined by location, the size of the operation and the prices being paid by each market outlet.
 For example, U.S. soybean growers generally sell their crops to elevators, soybean processors, food processors or directly to the export market.
 Additionally, bean exports may be transported through elevators as beans or sent to processing plants to become meal and oil before being moved by rail, truck or barge to export grain terminals located in the Pacific Northwest, the Gulf of Mexico or the East Coast.
 Most soybean processing plants are designed and maintained to operate 24/7 utilizing three shifts for approximately 345 days a year.

-NOPA members process nearly 50% of all soybeans grown in the U.S.
+NOPA members process 95 percent of all soybeans in the U.S

 NOPA members provide value-added soybean products to essential agricultural and industrial markets.